Gender equality in Rwanda: United Nations Resolution 1325 in Rwanda

 The United Nations issued Resolution 1325 in 2000 to affirm their dedication to international gender equality.
 This document was crafted after the atrocities of the Rwandan genocide and focuses on how gender-based violence played a role in the conflict.
 Resolution 1325 specifically references how violence like genocide disproportionately hurts women and children.
 These women living in conflict-ridden states should also have a major role in stabilization efforts.
 The resolution details how women need to have an active voice in their respective governments, deserve defense from sexual assault and rape, need legal protections against gender-based attacks, and should be offered inclusivity in emergency aid programs.
 Most countries put Resolution 1325 into action through nation specific plans and commitments to end gender based violence.
 Rwanda specifically implemented Resolution 1325 in 2010 with an aim to end domestic violence and intimate partner violence.
+Since 2010, Rwanda has created a new national action plan, which went into effect in 2018 for 2018–2022, with another plan going into place in 2023 and be implemented until 2028 with a budget of RwF15 billion.
 The national action plan also worked on relations between the genders after genocide and generating economic sustainability for women throughout the country.
+Since the implementation in 2010, Rwanda has become top ranked in the world for participation of women in the government.
 There is some skepticism on how Resolution 1325 actually impacts women living in areas that are not involved in high-profile politics.
+There are some evident differences between the governmental level of gender equality and the local level.
+The women in the Rwandan government are mainly involved in the decisions about women's health.
 The measured success of the national action plan did not have tangible results specifically correlated to the resolution.